ycombinator/cloud-billing-golden-deployment/API.md

-## Deployment Configurations
+## Deployment Templates

-Deployment configurations define the overall configuration of a golden deployment.
+Deployment templates define the overall template of a golden deployment.
 When a [test scenario](#Test_Scenarios) starts executing, it spins up a new deployment (or ensures that one already exists).
-This deployment is configured according to the deployment configuration specified in the test scenario.
+This deployment is templateured according to the deployment template specified in the test scenario.

-### Create or update a deployment configuration
+### Create or update a deployment template
 _Not implemented yet._
 ```
-PUT /deployment_config/{config ID}
+PUT /deployment_template/{template ID}
 terraform {
   required_providers {
     ec = {